395px

 In 1968

-Jean Paul Sartre and Dylan sang a duet
+Jean Paul Sartre and Dylan sang in duet

 The clocks marked 40 degrees of fever

-Two and two never added up to 4 again
+Two and two never added up to four again

-As a red challenge to the grey concrete
+Like a red challenge to the gray concrete

 We recognized our faces